 - have paid the application fee for master’s programmes at University Admissions on time before 1 February 2019.

-- be admitted (including conditionally admitted) to one of Check the list of eligible master’s programmes for the Swedish-Turkish Scholarship Programme by 6 April 2018.
-You can only be awarded a scholarship for the master’s programme you are admitted to by 6 April.
+- be admitted (including conditionally admitted) to one of eligible master’s programmes for the Swedish-Turkish Scholarship Programme by 4 April 2019.
+You can only be awarded a scholarship for the master’s programme you are admitted to by 4 April.
 Master’s programme to which you are listed as reserve will not be considered.
 Therefore it is important that you make sure to decline reserve places on time so that your admission will not be changed.
 Check the instructions on how you should answer your admissions at University Admissions.
 Please directly contact University Admissions if you have any questions.
 If you are only listed as reserve and are not admitted to any of the eligible master’s programmes, you will not be considered for an SI scholarship.
 There are no scholarships available for late admissions.
 We will publish a list of eligible master’s programmes for the academic year 2019/2020 here by 1 December 2018.